 According to the results of the study, more than 436,000 people who were admitted to emergency rooms in California with traumatic brain injuries between 2005 and 2009.
 Researchers contend that those patients were 30 percent more likely to suffer a stroke afterwards in comparison with people who had not suffered head injuries in the past.

 The data could be slightly misconstrued, according to a summarized report from the research team involved in the study.
 Because the actual risk of stroke for a person under the age of 50 is already so low, increasing that risk by 30 percent may not be as large of an increase as it seems.

 Don’t Underestimate Head Injuries

 However, the complex nature of the human brain makes it that much more important to take any increased risk of brain injury or stroke seriously.
 And because head injuries often carry an inherent risk of further complications down the road, experts say that one of the worst things a person can do is underestimate the severity of head injuries.

-“Head injuries often have minor or no symptoms at all,” says Greg Colburn, an attorney at the Davis Law Group.
+“Head injuries often have minor or no symptoms at all,” says Chris Davis, a founder of Davis Law Group.
 “The problem with that is that someone who has suffered a head injury is in a very delicate state and may not even be aware of the potential for second impact syndrome or another type of condition that can have life-changing implications.”